sgmurphy/wordpress-plugins/chaty/readme.txt

 * Twitter (X.com) button - add your Twitter handle and let your visitors chat with your using Twitter X.com messages or just twit and follow you

-* Snapchat - Snapchat lets you talk with your friends, view live stories from around the world, and explore news.
-Add your Snapchat username and let your visitors find you easily on Snapchat.
+* Snapchat - add your Snapchat username and let your visitors find you easily on Snapchat.

-* Skype - Skype is a telecommunications app that provides free online voice calls, video chat calls, and messaging.
-Add your Skype username and let your visitors call and message you easily via Skype.
+* Skype - add your Skype username and let your visitors call and message you easily via Skype.

-* Vkontakte -  is a Russian online social network.
-Vkontakte is available in a few languages.
-Add your Vkontakte username and let your visitors contact you directly through the app.
+* Vkontakte - add your Vkontakte username and let your visitors contact you directly through the app.

 * LinkedIn icon - link to your LinkedIn profile so your visitors can connect with you and send you direct messages.

 * Phone (click to call) - add your phone number and let your visitors call you with a click of a button.
-The call now button is great for mobile.

-* Telegram - Telegram is a popular chat app.
-Add your Telegram username and let your visitors contact you directly via Telegram app.
+* Telegram - add your Telegram username and let your visitors contact you directly via Telegram app.

-* Line.me - Line is a free app for instant communications on desktop and mobile devices.
-With Line you can send texts, images, video, and audio.
-Add your Line URL and let your visitors contact you easily via Line app.
+* Line.me - add your Line URL and let your visitors contact you easily via Line app.

-* WeChat - is a Chinese multi-purpose messaging, social media, and mobile payment app.
-Add your WeChat User ID and let your visitors search for you easily with the WeChat app.
-In the pro plan, you can upload a QR code.
+* WeChat - sdd your WeChat User ID and let your visitors search for you easily with the WeChat app.
+In the Pro plan, you can upload a QR code.

-* Slack - Slack is a business chat and communication platform.
-Add your Slack workspace and give your visitors the option to find your Slack workspace and chat with you.
+* Slack - add your Slack workspace and give your visitors the option to find your Slack workspace and chat with you.

 * Viber - is a cross-platform instant messaging app.
-Add your phone number and let your visitors call you and message you via the Viber chat button.

 * Waze - is a GPS navigation app that works on smartphones and tablets with GPS support.
-Add your Waze location link and direct your visitors to your store’s location via Waze app.

-* Google Maps - add your business location link as it is shown on Google Maps, and direct your visitors to your business location through Google Maps.
+* Google Maps - add your business location link as it is shown on Google Maps.

 * Discord - Discord is a VoIP and instant messaging social platform.
-Users have the ability to communicate with voice calls, video calls, chat text messaging, media, and files in private chats.

 * Microsoft Teams - Microsoft Teams is a chat communication platform.
-Microsoft Teams primarily competes with Slack.

-* Link to an external channel/contact page - add a link to any web page you want (for example, contact page).
-A popular use case for the direct link channel (using the customization options of the Pro plan) would be to upload a Facebook Messenger icon, and link it to your Facebook Messenger chatbot Chatfuel, Manychat, and other Messenger bot platforms.
+* Link to an external channel/contact page

-* Launch a Poptin popup - add a ‘direct link’ to your popup from your Poptin.com account, and launch a popup with a contact form when the visitor clicks on the button.
+* Launch a Poptin popup - add a ‘direct link’ to your popup from your Poptin.com account, and launch a popup.

-Chaty works great with all themes and page builders including Elementor, Divi, Visual Composer, WPBakery, Beaver, SiteOrigin, Gutenberg, Oxygen, Zion, WooCommerce and more.
+Chaty works great with Elementor, Divi, Visual Composer, WPBakery, Beaver, SiteOrigin, Gutenberg, Oxygen, Zion, WooCommerce and more.

 = 🔒 Chaty is GDPR complaint =
-We don't store any local data about your visitors (unless you select the contact form as a channel, and then the data is saved locally to your website's database or sent to you via email in the Pro plan).
-Any time your visitors click on any of your chat buttons, Chaty will forward the visitor to the relevant platform without saving any local data about it.
+All data is stored on your website.

 = 🤗 Testimonials =